jjaa-mp/desertsHomo/Observations.md

 - *Cell Atlas*
 	+ *Cell type enrichment*.
-No significant results were found for any cell type in neither organ (Cerebrum, Cerebellum, Eye).
+No significant results were found for any cell type in neither organ (Cerebrum, Cerebellum, Eye). [cb: i guess the mention of these 3 structures is a remant from very early version]

 - **414 structures** [Need to be udpated] PCA performed on the whole dataset revealed cerebellum as a clearly distinct cluster (inside it, right/left separation was noticed too), as well as broad brain cortical and nuclei clusters.
 Permutations to compare expression levels between Chen, Chen+Pey in progress.